 Take a small amount of Restore and Shine Hair Masque and mix it with a small amount of water.

 Smooth the hair mask mix into the ends and mid-lengths of the hair.

 Then leave until you next wash your hair.

-This approach works well on curly hair or for anyone who has hair that is prone to frizz.
+This approach works well on curly hair or for anyone who wants to stop frizzy hair.

 How can I Hydrate my Hair?

 In my experience, when the hair needs help to improve the condition, the answer more often than not is hydration.

 The answer to this question is simply this.

 Getting into a routine of adding moisture to hair is the most effective way of adding moisture.
 Here’s what I recommend.

 - Always apply conditioner to hair after shampooing.
 Conditioners add moisture to the hair and seal the cuticle.
 That means that conditioners can help your hair can retain moisture.